FILM INDUSTRY RESOURCES

 Pinkstart is a global crowdfunding platform specifically for LGBTQ+ creative projects.
 With fees much lower than other mainstream crowdfunding sites and no application deadlines, Pinkstart is a barrier-free way to start fundraising for your film project while also amassing an audience.

 The Frameline Completion Fund offers grants up to $5000 for the completion of films that represent and reflect the complexity and richness of the LGBTQ+ community.
 Applications by women, people of color, transgender people, intersex people, asexual people, non-binary people, disabled people, and other underrepresented people and communities are especially encouraged.
-The deadline for the 2020 application round is November 30, 2020.

 Women in Film (WIF) Film Finishing Fund